LiskHQ/lisk-token-claim/README.md

 ### [Claim CLI](packages/claim-cli)

-A command-line tool to claim LSK token direct by submitting transaction directly on-chain.
+A command-line tool to claim LSK token by submitting transaction directly on-chain.

 ## Setup and Installation